What is the body of knowledge and skills which form the extent of the curriculum?

 Teachers model spelling skills and children have spelling activities to complete and words to learn at home each week.
 Grammar and punctuation skills are taught and applied in extended writing.

 Maths is taught using the White Rose Maths Hub planning and resources; the units ensure full coverage of the curriculum, building in sufficient time for fluency, reasoning and problem solving before moving on.
 Lessons sequences follow a CPA approach (introducing concepts using concrete resources, followed by pictorial representations and then finally applied in an abstract manner) Where possible, Maths lessons are started with an anchor task which the children try to solve themselves, before sharing their ideas with each other and then the rest of the class.
-To support Maths teaching we have introduced Maths No Problem to ensure pitch is correct to challenge all children.

 Foundation subjects are based around a topic from the Cornerstones Curriculum which ensures full National Curriculum coverage.
 Our sports coaches deliver quality PE lessons alongside our teaching staff drawing upon their strong subject knowledge to develop the children’s skills.
 KS2 have Spanish lessons, supported by the ‘Language Angels’ program, in which they practise the skills, concepts and vocabulary in order to meet the expectations of the Languages National Curriculum.
 All year groups complete Skills Builder activities to allow business and industry to support our wider curriculum.